barbehenna/tictactapp/README.md

 ## Run

 Cmake is set up for this project.
-Build it with `cmake .` followed by `make` and then run the executable `tictactapp` produced.
+Build it with `cmake .` followed by `make` and then run the executable `tictactapp_game` produced.

 ## Tools